Thank you for subscribing

 Research documented in CASAColumbia’s two recent reports, Adolescent Substance Use: America’s #1 Public Health Problem (2011) and Addiction Medicine: Closing the Gap between Science and Practice (2012), affirms that addiction is a brain disease that typically originates with substance use in adolescence.

 Given that three-fourths (76%) of all high school students report having used an addictive substance in their lifetime and almost half (46%) have done so in the past month, it is critical to understand the link between adolescent substance use and addiction and address it accordingly.
-1 in 8 high school students meets clinical criteria for addiction and, among those who have used an addictive substance in the past month, 1 in 3 already has a disorder.
+1 in 8 high school students meets clinical criteria for a substance problem and, among those who have used an addictive substance in the past month, 1 in 3 already has a disorder.

 The combination of several factors makes adolescence the critical period of vulnerability for beginning to use addictive substances and for developing the disease of addiction: